Who was America's greatest President? Was it George Washington, Franklin Roosevelt (FDR) or Abraham Lincoln?

-This past week on April 15th, 156 years ago President Abraham Lincoln died.
-He was assassinated on April 14th at 10:15pm at Ford's Theatre in Washington, D.C. by actor John Wilkes Booth and passed the next morning at 7:22am on April 15th.
+He was sadly the first president assassinated on April 14th at 10:15pm at Ford's Theatre in Washington, D.C. by actor John Wilkes Booth and passed the next morning at 7:22am on April 15th.

-Immediately upon his passing, Secretary of War Edwin Stanton who was at his bedside, said those famous words; "Now he belongs to the ages."
+It was immediately upon his passing, Secretary of War Edwin Stanton who was at his bedside, said those famous words; "Now he belongs to the ages."
 How true that statement rings.
+Lincoln was just 56 and will be forever remembered for his accomplishments, courage and determination to preserve the Union.

-Lincoln was the first U.S. president to be assassinated.
-America's 16th president was also the tallest U.S. president at 6 foot 4 inches tall.
+Lincoln America's 16th president was also the tallest U.S. president at 6 foot 4 inches tall.
 When he wore his top hat he stood over 7 feet tall.

 Lincoln grew up poor in a Kentucky log cabin.
-His mother passed when he young, just 9.
-She was just 34.
-He was self-educated and propelled himself to become President.
+His mother passed when he young, just 9 and she was 34.
+He was self-educated yet propelled himself to become President.

 Robert lived to be 82.
 His middle name Todd was as in Mary Todd.
 Todd was his mother's maiden name who ironically was a Southern Belle from Kentucky.
 Mary lived to be 63 and had mental health issues.